- Lipoprotein (a) (Lp (a)) is a lipoprotein consisting of a lipid rich core surrounded by two proteins, apolipoprotein B-100 and apolipoprotein (a).

 - Although some specialist doctors occasionally request Lp(a), it is not a routinely used test and is currently not recommended for widespread testing.

-Please note: Lipoprotein (a) requests are available to GHNHSFT lipid clinic consultants only and any queries should be referred to them.
+Lipoprotein (a) requests are only available to GHNHSFT lipid clinic consultants and any queries should be referred to them.

 For adults, 5 ml of blood taken into a narrow plain gold top gel tube.